-(\) The SMW is in place when it exceeds these amounts.

-- 4. The youth-wage percentages stated in Article 34, paragraph 1 under a, have been incorporated into the tables of Appendix 4, paragraph 2. - 5.
-At least the statutory minimum wage, or a wage derived therefrom, will apply to the employees referred to in Article 12 (students, pupils, and holiday workers, in Article 13 (employees with an occupational impairment), and Article 11 (peak workers).
+- () The SMW is in place when it exceeds these amounts. - () After reaching AOW age, the employee remains entitled to the SMW. - 4.
+The youth-wage percentages stated in Article 34, paragraph 1 under a, have been incorporated into the tables of Appendix 4, paragraph 2. - At least the statutory minimum wage, or a wage derived therefrom, will apply to the employees referred to in Article 12 of CHAPTER 2 (students, pupils, and holiday workers, in Article 13 of CHAPTER 2 (employees with an occupational impairment), and Article 11 of CHAPTER 2 (peak workers).
 See Appendix 4, paragraph 4 for details about the statutory minimum wage.